-The Missionary Society of St. Columban (also known as the Columban Fathers) was founded by Fr.
-Edward Galvin of Ireland in 1918 to proclaim and witness to the Good News of Jesus Christ.
+The Missionary Society of St. Columban (also known as the Columban Fathers) was founded by Frs.
+Edward Galvin and John Blowick of Ireland in 1918 to proclaim and witness to the Good News of Jesus Christ.
 Today, the Society is comprised of nearly 700 Columban missionaries, including priests, seminarians and lay missionaries.

 Where are you located?

 Since 1921, the headquarters for the Society in the United States has been located near Bellevue, Nebraska (south of Omaha).
 Our property, while surrounded by the city of Bellevue, is actually not incorporated within Bellevue’s city limits.

 Our postal address is shown as St. Columbans, Nebraska, because we operate our own postal contract station.
 This unique address has provided us with our own postal identity for more than 80 years.
 To contact us by mail or by phone, visit our Contact Us page.